braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.2.2.4 Commentary: Background Independence {#1.2.2.4}

-**Independence of the Sequencer from Emergent Geometric Foliations**
+**Independence of the Sequencer from Emergent Geometric Foliations through Pre-Geometric Definitions**

 Precisely because $t_L$ resides at a rigorously external and non-dynamical stratum of the theory (untouched by the variational principles or symmetries governing the physical content), the entirety of the theory's physical articulation (encompassing the relational linkages, correlation functions, and entanglement architectures intrinsic to each individual state $U_{t_L}$) remains utterly independent of any preferred time slicing, foliation scheme, or presupposed background manifold structure.
 All observables within the theory, ranging from scalar invariants to tensorial quantities like the emergent metric tensor and its associated Riemann curvature, derive their definitions and values exclusively from the internal relational properties and covariance relations obtaining within each $U_{t_L}$, without recourse to extrinsic coordinates or auxiliary geometries.
 The Sequencer thus qualifies as pre-geometric in its essence: it inaugurates the genesis of geometric structures through the iterative application of relational updates, rather than presupposing their prior existence as a scaffold for dynamics, thereby upholding the stringent demands of manifest background independence characteristic of quantum gravity theories.

 ### 1.2.2.5 Commentary: Page-Wootters Comparison {#1.2.2.5}

-**Superiority of the Sequencer Mechanism over Conditional Probability Models**
+**Superiority of the Sequencer Mechanism due to the Elimination of Clock Decoherence**

 The canonical Page–Wootters mechanism, which posits the total wavefunction of the universe as an entangled superposition of clock and system degrees of freedom wherein subsystem evolution emerges conditionally from the global constraint, harbors three fatal defects that undermine its foundational viability as a complete resolution to the problem of time: